 - Appointing Marc Foggin as the Auditor of Accounts and Ombudsperson for the coming year.

-The minutes of the 17th GA will be available here soon.
+The minutes of the 17th GA, with links to all presentations, are available here (PDF file).

 A highlight reel of the ICCA Consortium’s 17th General Assembly from 8-10 June 2021 and a social event hosted by NTFP-EP on 11 June.
 Credit: Diana San Jose/ICCA Consortium